LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

     <img style="width:600px" src="img/ConvoBuilder/integrations_fileUpload4.png">

-    The File integration handles upload of the file from LiveEngage to your brand's external file share.
+    The File integration handles upload of the file from Conversational Cloud to your brand's external file share.
 If you haven't already done so, [create the File integration](conversation-builder-integrations-file-integrations.html) now, so you can complete this step.

 5. Finish configuring the interactions and overall dialog as per your requirements.
 For information on potential customization points, see the customization section farther below.